dongle-the-gadget/Light/README.md

 This wrapper class contains the requirements to get the GPIO pins on your machine and get the pin you desire.

-GetLights(): Get the Lights class with the number of pins included in your machine.
+GetLights(IoTDevice): Get the Lights class with the number of pins included in your machine.

-GetLightByGpio(int gpio): Get the Light class with the GPIO pin number.
+GetLightByGpio(int): Get the Light class with the GPIO pin number.
 Note your device need to have GPIO number you desired.

 ### Light